 Luckily, you have options that can lower your interest rate before you close on a loan.
 Mortgage points allow you to lock in a lower interest rate during the home buying process and pay less on your loan over time.

 Use our handy guide to learn how they’re calculated and gauge whether buying mortgage points makes sense for your situation.

 What Are Mortgage Points?

-A mortgage point – sometimes called a discount point – is a fee you pay to lower your interest rate on your home purchase or refinance.
-One discount point costs 1% of your loan amount.
-For example, if you take out a mortgage for $100,000, one point will cost you $1,000.
-For a $200,000 loan, a point costs $2,000.
+A mortgage point – sometimes called a discount point – is a one-time fee you pay to lower the interest rate on your home purchase or refinance.
+One discount point costs 1% of your total home loan amount.
+For example, if you take out a mortgage for $100,000, one point will cost $1,000.
+When you purchase a point, you prepay the interest for a smaller monthly payment.

 How Do Mortgage Points Work?

 Each discount point you buy reduces your interest rate by a set percentage point.
 The discount varies by lender, but you can generally expect a 0.25% interest rate reduction for each point purchased, though most mortgage lenders cap the number of points you can buy.
 You can also purchase points in increments of eighths of a percent, or 0.125%.